pghvlaans/sbotools/development/index.md

 * Interactive mode for sboconfig

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools`.

-## Incoming Features

-To arrive in the next version:

-* More extensive pre-run configuration linting (currently, this is only done for `SBO_HOME`)
-* Detect an existing local repository more correctly